 Your first payment will be due when you are ready to begin your trademark application.
 You are in control of when work on the trademark application begins by when you choose to pay the initial invoice.

 After the events in the trademark examination process begin, each event will be invoiced in an easily payable flat rate invoice through our secure client portal.
 You will receive an email notification when a new invoice becomes available and time frame to submit payment.
 In most cases, about a month is given to pay invoices for examination events.

 You can pay online through your secure portal using e-check or credit card.
-Please note credit card payments are subject to a 3% credit card processing fee.
-There is no processing fee required for payment by e-check.

 Do you offer payment plans?

 No. With our flat rate structure, we have to collect payment on invoices before work can be performed.
 To help our clients with this requirement, we accept payment by credit card so you can independently finance the application through your issuing bank.